• Skip to primary navigation

 Jump to Recipe

 My homemade Double-Stuffed Cinnamon Rolls are stuffed with TWICE the average amount of brown-sugar and cinnamon gooey goodness!
+This makes them the BEST cinnamon rolls.
 Warm cinnamon rolls slathered with vanilla icing are classic comfort food.
 I'm sharing all my shortcut and pro tips with you for these soft, pillowy layers of sweet rolls.

 Cinnamon rolls in red baking dish with icing drip